amin-gamil/Training-Repo/README.md

 # Task 7.2 – Linux Commands
-For this task, basic Linux commands where implented on Ubuntu, this README documents the process.
+For this task, basic Linux commands where implemented on Ubuntu, this README documents the process.

 List of operations performed:
 1. Print working directory